danmacklin/erlang_cep/README.md

 A Reduce Function takes one parameter which is a multidimensional array containing the results from all the Row Functions that have successfully matched
 (i.e the arrays returned from all successfully matching row functions).

-In this javascript example the matches data is the following array :-
+In this javascript example the matches parameter holds the following array :-

     [["Goog", 2.00, 20], ["Goog", 2.01, 21]]